jreisinger/docs/data/notes/sec/principles-and-concepts.md

+CIA triad - security goals

+* Confidentiality - seeks to prevent unauthorized read access to data
+* Integrity - seeks to prevent unauthorized write access to data
+  * data integrity (modification of data in DB)
+  * system integrity (malicious SW to open "back door" to OS)
+* Availability - ensures that information is available when needed

 Least privilege

 * people and automated tools should be able to access only what they need to their job, and no more